Costa Rica Mountains B&B / Vacation Rental: Casa Cielo

 Renting a Car in Costa Rica

-Coatimundi: Monkey or Raccoon?A small 4WD SUV will cost you at least $60/day with the minimum required amount of insurance.
-We recommend that you check pricing at Fox Rent A Car (San Jose Airport location).
-Avoid Budget in Alajuela near the airport; their representative added unwanted, costly options to our Spanish-language rental contract.
-(We complained to American Express, but they said tough luck, since we had signed the contract.)
-In any case, be sure to check every fee on the rental contract before you sign it.
-Check your car very carefully, note all damage, and be certain that all safety equipment works - lights, turn signals, seat belts, locks, etc. To save money, take a taxi to Casa Cielo from the airport ($10) and Fabian will arrange the delivery of a rental car one or two days later.
-That will save you one or two days' rental expense (minus the taxi fare), and Fabian's company will earn a commission.
+Coatimundi: Monkey or Raccoon?A 2WD or 4WD mid-size SUV will cost you at least $60/day with the minimum required amount of insurance.
+We recommend that you check pricing at Fox Rent A Car (select Costa Rica, then the San Jose Airport location).
+Wherever you rent, be sure to check, and understand, every fee and detail on the rental contract before you sign it.
+Ask for an explanation, in English, of any detail that you don't understand.
+Check your car very carefully, note all damage, and be certain that all safety equipment works - lights, turn signals, seat belts, door and trunk locks, etc.

-Waterproof Map of Costa RicaMost roads and streets in Costa Rica have no names and no visible route numbers.
-And most businesses and residences have no numbered street address.
-Addresses read like this: "200 meters north of the police station, and 350 meters east of the Catholic Church".
-This is changing, but for now a good map - and a good sense of east, south, west, and north - are essential in Costa Rica.
+Most roads and streets in Costa Rica have no names and no visible route numbers, and most businesses and residences have no numbered street address.
+Addresses read like this: "200 meters north of the police station, and 350 meters east of the Catholic Church."
+So a good map, a GPS - and a good sense of east, south, west, and north - are very helpful in Costa Rica.

 Rental Car Alternatives in Costa Rica